If you don’t have a dedicated website for your startup or small business, you’re in danger to fall further behind your competition.

 Today, we’ll cover web design best practices and tips.
 We’ll point you to great resources and examples and highlight recent changes in web design.
 And if you already have a website but are considering a website redesign, it’s a good idea to start with your homepage.

-Here are our top 10 tips to help you create an awesome website design in 2016:
+Here are our top 10 tips to help you create an awesome website design.

 Your website reflects your brand.
 It is the first impression a visitor will form when they visit your site for the first time.
 If you use an off-the-shelf template and your website looks like thousands of other sites on the Internet, you’ll miss an opportunity to create a unique impression.
 Why would a potential customer remember your site when she has seen dozens of other sites that look just like your site.